IanMadlenya/Android-LensRocket/README.md

 Finally, the PikShare Android appliation relies on the [ActionBar Pull To Refresh library](https://github.com/ChrisRisner/ActionBar-PullToRefresh).
 The easiest way to put this library in the client application is to clone the ActionBar-PullToRefresh repository and import it's **library** folder into Eclipse.
 You can then right click on the project, go to **Properties**, select **Android**, and fix the library path at the bottom of the panel (it should be pointing to the library in an incorrect location).

 #Script Changes
 After cloning the Mobile Service script repository locally, you'll want to copy over all files from the **source/server** folder to replace what you cloned locally.
-Once that is done, you'll need to enter your Mobile Service **master key**, your Storage Account Name and key, and your Notification Hub Name and Full Access Signature into several of the files including: **getpikforrecipient.js**, **sendpikstofriends.js**, **login.js**, **register.js**, **requestfriend.js**, and **pikfile.insert.js**.
-Once you have made those changes, push your repository changes back up to your Mobile Service.
+Once that is done, push your repository changes back up to your Mobile Service.

 ## Contact